diffplug/spotless/CONTRIBUTING.md

 * builds the jar
 * runs the tests

-Weirdly, we can't run Spotless on Spotless at the moment.
-Not sure why, but I think it has something to do with the weird ivy setup - it seems like maybe the POM from the deployed Spotless artifact gets overwritten by the local gradle project definition, and then the ivy stuff screws it up.

-It's easy to work around though!
-Just run `SelfTest.java`, which is the equivalent to `gradlew spotlessApply`.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/spotless/blob/master/LICENSE